 Examine The Patient First

-How frustrating is it that we get patients sent to us for a request for a hepatobiliary scan for rule out cholecystitis, only to find out on after the study is completed that the patient had a prior cholecystectomy?
-Or, we receive a CT scan for rule out appendicitis, only to find out there is no appendix!
-C’mon guys, do your due diligence, PLEASE!!!
+How frustrating is it that patients get a hepatobiliary scan to rule out cholecystitis, only for us to discover afterward that the patient had a cholecystectomy?
+Or, we receive a CT scan to rule out appendicitis, only to find out there is no appendix!
+Come on, guys, do your due diligence, PLEASE!!!

 Throw Me A Bone- Give Me Some More History

 You ever heard that saying called GIGO- garbage in, garbage out?
 Well, that certainly applies to us!
-Please, no more clinical histories that say abnormal clinical findings or rule out?
+Please, no more clinical histories with abnormal clinical findings or rule out?
 What does that exactly mean?
-If you want your reports to be somewhat useful, throw us a bone!!!
+If you want your reports to be somewhat valuable, throw us a bone!!!

 Ever consider the amount of time we waste trying to mull over what you wrote on the prescription?
-Precious time that we could have used to get home earlier, lost!
-Did you write CT w/ for with contrast or is that CT w/o for without contrast.
+Precious time that we could have used to get home earlier lost!
+Did you write CT w/ for contrast, or does CT w/o mean without contrast?
 This stuff matters!!!

 Get An Answering Service, Bub!